 5.1.1.2.5 Mean DL PRB used for data traffic

 a) This measurement provides the number of physical resource blocks (PRBs) in average used in downlink for data traffic.
-The measurement is optionally split into subcounters per QoS level (mapped 5QI or QCI in NR option 3) and subcounters per supported S-NSSAI and subcounters per supported PLMN ID.
+The measurement is optionally split into subcounters per QoS level (mapped 5QI or QCI in EN-DC) and subcounters per supported S-NSSAI and subcounters per supported PLMN ID.

 b) SI.